jrstrunk/camera-roll-date-fixer/readme.md

     - `unpreferred_keyword_in_dups`: Keyword to deprioritize when handling duplicates (can be a directory name or file extension).
     - `get_date_from_sys_file_times`: Whether to use system file times as a fallback method to determine dates (less reliable).
     - `output_in_month_subdirs`: Whether to organize output files into month-based subdirectories, eg. fixed/2023/05/photo.jpg
+    - `preserve_directory_structure`: Whether to preserve the directory structure of the input directory or not
     - `report_duplicated_files`: Whether to check for duplicate files.
     - `move_reported_duplicate_files`: Whether to move the found duplicate files.
     - `heavy_duplicate_file_checking`: Whether to use pixel comparison for duplicate checking (increased accuracy but longer processing time).